Simon-He95/simon.me/pages/posts/ToolsFunction.md

 ---
 <script setup lang="ts">
 const directoryList = {
+   sortByOrder:'Sorts the array in the order of another array', ExportPlugin:'VitePlugin file is exported directly',
   insertElement: 'Insert a dom element',
   removeElement: 'Remove a dom element',
   findElement: 'Find the dom element',